Reviews

 The Stressful Adventures of Boxhead and Roundhead: Film Review

 The film review for the independent 2D feature by Elliot Cowan.
-See also the Q&A of Elliot Cown with Zippy Frames.
+See also the Q&A of Elliot Cowan with Zippy Frames.

 They are mainly black and white, defined by their own geometrical shapes, and care for each other.
-Boxhead and Roundhead, the brainchildren of Australian independent animator Elliot Cowan, have matured from their own hilarious (but philosophical) shorts to a full animated feature.
+Boxhead and Roundhead, the brainchildren of Australian independent animator Elliot Cowan, have evolved from their own hilarious (yet philosophical) shorts into a full-length animated feature.

-In The Stressful Adventures of Boxhead and Roundhead, practical and responsible Boxheand and his artistic but careless pal Roundhead head for the big city, after their home has been destroyed by a monster attack.
+In The Stressful Adventures of Boxhead and Roundhead, practical and responsible Boxhead and his artistic but careless pal Roundhead head for the big city, after a monster attack has destroyed their home.
 Being used to these attacks, but still homeless, Boxhead and Roundhead learn that they can get compensation for the damage and a new home.
 What more could they ask?

 After a rather haphazard (but narratively underdeveloped) series of jungle and sea adventures, they finally arrive to the filthy Tipp City, which looks like an animated (but less dangerous) version of Blade Runner.

-Boxhead and Roundhead agree to get out as quickly as this can from this hostile city, whose consumerism (Buy that thing is written all over on its building walls) seems antiquated and greasy at the same time; as if urbanism suddenly went haywire.
+Boxhead and Roundhead agree to get out of this hostile city as quickly as possible, whose consumerism (the phrase "Buy that thing" is written all over its building walls) seems antiquated and greasy at the same time, as if urbanism had suddenly gone haywire.

 To their regret, paperwork and a 9000$ registration fee is necessary for compensation.
 Boxhead and Roundhead need to finally get involved with the inhospitable residents of the city.